3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_03/angular/intro-to-angular.md

 We declare a click handler on the Button element.
 The handler could set a variable named editMode equal to true, and the view would respond automatically.

-**Remember, drive your application using data - your data model is the single source of truth!**
+**Remember to drive your application using data - your data model is the single source of truth!**

 ### SPA Architecture